sagemath/trac_to_gh/Issue 3710.md

 # Issue 3710: Segfault in Tachyon on some latest GCC versions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3710

 Original creator: aginiewicz